Sarah Griffith

 Sarah Elaine Griffith (born April 30, 1999) is an American professional soccer player who plays as a forward for USL Super League club Lexington SC.
-She played college soccer for the Purdue Boilermakers before being drafted by the Chicago Red Stars in the third round of the 2022 NWSL Draft.
+She played college soccer for the Purdue Boilermakers and was drafted by the Chicago Red Stars in the third round of the 2022 NWSL Draft.

 Early life

 Griffith was a ball girl for the Waubonsie Valley High School girls' soccer team, and later graduated from the school.

 College career

 Griffith initially committed to play college soccer at Illinois State.
 She later de-committed and played at Purdue from 2017 to 2021.
 She scored her first collegiate goal on August 27, 2017, against Indiana State.
 In 2018, Griffith was diagnosed with spondylolisthesis; she would undergo spinal surgery as she redshirted the 2018 season.

 She was named to the All-Big Ten Conference second team for the 2020–21 season.
 On August 19, 2021, she scored a goal against Kentucky which was featured on SportsCenter, and on August 29, 2021, she recorded a hat-trick against Ball State.
 For the 2021 season, she was Big Ten Forward of the Year and All-Big Ten first team; she was also named United Soccer Coaches All-America Second Team and set a Purdue record with 16 goals.

 As a student at Purdue University, Griffith majored in psychological sciences.